[email protected] | (202) 236-2184

 After leaving the Army as captain, Frazier began his real college career at American University in September of 1968.
 He graduated from AU in December of 1970 with a BA in English, beginning his teaching career the following January at Garnet-Patterson JHS, a DCPS school.

 Frazier earned his MLA from St. John's College in Santa Fe, NM in August,1973.
 He began teaching at DCPS’s Cardozo SHS in September, 1977, where he taught for 40 years until his retirement in June, 2017.
 Frazier was very active during his time at Cardozo, coaching football, girls' and boys' basketball, tennis, and baseball.
 In 2007, he was inducted into the DC Coaches' Hall of Fame.
+In 2009, Frazier was awarded an honorary doctorate of philosophy in humanities from St. Mary's College in Maryland.
 He is a member of the Board of Directors of the PEN/Faulkner Foundation and the Toni Morrison Society and a member and past Vice President of The School Club, an educational advocacy group.

 Frazier lives in Ward 4 and has five children ranging in age from 20-48.